-- a.
-A physician seeking to renew an expedited license granted in a member state shall complete a renewal process with the Interstate Commission if the physician: - (1) Maintains a full and unrestricted license in a state of principal license; - (2) Has not been convicted, received adjudication, deferred adjudication, community supervision, or deferred disposition for any offense by a court of appropriate jurisdiction; - (3) Has not had a license authorizing the practice of medicine subject to discipline by a licensing agency in any state, federal, or foreign jurisdiction, excluding any action related to non-payment of fees related to a license; and - (4) Has not had a controlled substance license or permit suspended or revoked by a state or the United States Drug Enforcement Administration. - b.
-Physicians shall comply with all continuing professional development or continuing medical education requirements for renewal of a license issued by a member state. - c.
-The Interstate Commission shall collect any renewal fees charged for the renewal of a license and distribute the fees to the applicable member board. - d.
-Upon receipt of any renewal fees collected pursuant to subsection c. of this section, a member board shall renew the physician's license. - e.
-Physician information collected by the Interstate Commission during the renewal process will be distributed to all member boards. - f.
-The Interstate Commission is authorized to develop rules to address renewal of licenses obtained through the compact.
+- (a) A physician seeking to renew an expedited license granted in a member state shall complete a renewal process with the Interstate Commission if the physician: - (1) Maintains a full and unrestricted license in a state of principal license; - (2) Has not been convicted of or received adjudication, deferred adjudication, community supervision, or deferred disposition for any offense by a court of appropriate jurisdiction; - (3) Has not had a license authorizing the practice of medicine subject to discipline by a licensing agency in any state, federal, or foreign jurisdiction, excluding any action related to nonpayment of fees related to a license; and - (4) Has not had a controlled substance license or permit suspended or revoked by a state or the United States Drug Enforcement Administration. - (b) Physicians shall comply with all continuing professional development or continuing medical education requirements for renewal of a license issued by a member state. - (c) The Interstate Commission shall collect any renewal fees charged for the renewal of a license and distribute the fees to the applicable member board. - (d) Upon receipt of any renewal fees collected in subsection (c), a member board shall renew the physician's license. - (e) Physician information collected by the Interstate Commission during the renewal process will be distributed to all member boards. - (f) The Interstate Commission is authorized to develop rules to address renewal of licenses obtained through the Compact.